yanghengtang/tp/docs/DeveloperGuide.md

 * 1b.
 MediConnect detects that the given index is invalid.
   * 1b1.
 MediConnect shows an error message.
   * 1b2.
-MediConnect requests the correct input
+MediConnect requests the correct input.

     Use case resumes at step 1.